ISUgenomics/data_wrangling/merge_data/README.md

         <img src="assets/merge_data.png" alt="Merge data app" width="400"><br>
         <i>The figure shows the algorithm of merging two files by common column.</i>
        </td> <td>
-        <li> both files should be a column-like text file (including Excel .xlsx format and CSV separated with different delimiters) </li>
+        <li> all files should be a column-like text file (including Excel .xlsx format and CSV separated with different delimiters) </li>
-        <li> both files should include a matching column (with the same values), but the header may be different in each file </li>
+        <li> all files should include a matching column (with the same values), but the header may be different in each file </li>
-        <li> data (all columns) from the second file (i.e., merge_file) is added to the first file (i.e., input_file) and automatically saved in the output file </li>
+        <li> data columns from the second (and all next) files is added to the first file and automatically saved in the output file </li>
         <li> the user can customize the name of the output file </li>
-        <li> the user has to provide the indexes of matching columns (numbering starts from 0) or unique headers of columns </li>
         <li> if some values are missing in the merge_data file, the corresponding fields are filled with pre-set missing_value (-9999.99 by default, user can customize it) </li>
     </td> </tr>
 </table>